verdaccio/website/docs/best-practices.md

 **Using this configuration will override the current system and you will be able to control how long the token will live**.

-Using JWT also improves the performance with authentication plugins, the old system will perform an unpackage and validating the credentials in each request, while JWT will rely on the token signature avoiding the overhead for the plugin.
+Using JWT also improves the performance with authentication plugins.
+The old system will perform an unpackage and validate the credentials on every request, while JWT will rely on the token signature instead, avoiding the overhead for the plugin.

 As a side note, at **npmjs the token never expires**.